peterjlambert/petelambert.com/src/site/index.md

 title: Chuff it
 headline: Chuff it
 slug: home
-description: I'm Pete Lambert; husband, father, musician, web UI engineer and keen cyclist from Yorkshire.
+description: I'm Pete Lambert; husband, father, musician, web UI engineer, musician and keen cyclist from Yorkshire.
 This is where things land when they fall out of my head.
 keywords:
   - pete lambert
   - web designer